zduvall/ODQ/README.md

 # ODQ

-## Outcome and Diagnostic Questionnaires for helping professionals
+## Outcome and Diagnostic Questionnaires for mental-health and other helping professionals